harshraj1695/findmy-Lyrics/README.md

 3. The song lyrics will appear below the search bar if available.
 Otherwise, a message will appear saying no lyrics are found.

+   > **Note**: If lyrics are not found for a song, please check the title for correctness or try a different song.
+The Lyrics.ovh API does not have lyrics for all songs, and some titles may not be recognized.

 ## Live Demo

 You can try the live version of this project here: